vishwas1984/LaplaceInterpolation.jl/paper/paper.md

 $$ L = (\epsilon^2I-\Delta)^m , $$

 where $\Delta$ denotes the Laplacian operator in $d$ dimensions.
-Polyharmonic splines, including thin plate splines, are a special case of the above, and this class includes the thin plate splines.
+Polyharmonic splines, including thin plate splines, are a special case of the above.

 The discrete gridded interpolation seeks to find an interpolation $u (\mathbf x )$ that satisfies the differential operator in $d$ dimensions on the nodes